Gabb-c/pokenode-ts/docs/getting-started/logs.md

 ## Logs

-Every client in Pokenode can display logs from requests and responses thanks to [Pino.js](https://github.com/pinojs/pino), a super fast all natural json logger.
+Every client in Pokenode-ts can display logs from requests and responses thanks to [Pino.js](https://github.com/pinojs/pino), a super fast all natural json logger.
 Clients accept 2 optional arguments for logging:

 > [logOptions](/options?id=logoptions)